jackandcarter/AdventureBot2/Assets/Docs/SetupGuide.md

 Play the scene and call `GameManager.StartNewGame` from another script or through the inspector to generate a dungeon.
 Use the on‑screen skill buttons during combat.
 Databases and prefabs can be adjusted without code changes.

+## 5. Menu and Lobby Scenes

+Create two additional scenes called **MainMenu** and **Lobby**.
+These use TextMeshPro for all text elements so ensure **TMP Essentials** are imported from the package manager before creating UI objects.

+1. **MainMenu Scene**
+   - Add a `Canvas` with a `MainMenuUI` component.
+   - Create buttons for New Game, Load Game, Tutorial and High Scores and assign them to the corresponding fields on `MainMenuUI` in the inspector.
+   - Reference a `GameSetupUI` object for the new game flow and a `SessionManager` for loading saved sessions.

+2. **Lobby Scene**
+   - Add a `Canvas` with a `LobbyUI` component and optional class selection panel.
+   - Create refresh, create and start buttons and connect them to the serialized fields on `LobbyUI`.
+   - Set the lobby item prefab and content container for listing available lobbies.

+Link the menu's buttons to load the Lobby scene so players can create or join a session before starting gameplay.